 While writing this three-part investigation, I worked inside several Georgian textile factories and heard stories of conditions inside many more.
 For me, there is no question, Ajara Textile is as good as it gets.
 While most textile factories in Georgia seem like 19th-century workhouses, working at Ajara Textile was like visiting the future.

 And yet, to me, it seemed a deeply dystopian future.

-It felt like we were just machines in the shape of people, no different than a sewing machine.
+It felt like we were just sewing machines in the shape of people.

 I don’t think my co-workers wanted to be there.
 But they had no choice.
 To feed their families, to rent a flat, to help take care of their elderly parents, to get a decent university education, or to save enough to have a shot at a decent future outside of Poti, they had to go to the factory.